antosubash/blog/src/_posts/microservice/netcore-microservice-with-abp-administration-services-part-3.md

 ## Setup Administration service

-Adminstration service is where we uses Audit log, feature, settings and permission management modules.
+Administration service is where we uses Audit log, feature, settings and permission management modules.
 We will use a separate database to store everything in the administration service.

 ## Add the shared project as a reference to the host